PsyonixMonroe/nvim/README.md

 close and reopen then `:Mason`, install the language servers that you would like.
 This might require other components to be installed on the system.

+Be sure you are using a NerdFont version of (Hack)[https://www.nerdfonts.com/font-downloads]

 ## IntellIJ IDEA
 open IDEA and install the jetbrains vim plugin.